KWallet: GNU Privacy Guard encryption

 Users can create a GNU Privacy Guard (GnuPG or GPG) based wallet to store extra-sensitive passwords.
 This requires users to install GnuPG Made Easy library.
 If the library is installed and once the software found GNU Privacy Guard (GnuPG or GPG), users will be asked to choose a key to use for a new wallet.
-User stil can encrypt passwords with Blowfish symmetric block cipher algorithm since GNU Privacy Guard encrtpytion library includes DSA/Blowfish symmetric block cipher algorithm.
+Users still can encrypt passwords with the Blowfish symmetric block cipher algorithm, since the GNU Privacy Guard encryption library includes the DSA/Blowfish symmetric block cipher algorithm.

-Security of KDE Wallet manager
+Security

-Using KDE Wallet manager (KWallet) may ease the management of the passwords but It does not provide greater security conditions to user's system.
-Instead of getting user's other passwords, attackers may get the master password for user's wallets through user's PC.
+Using KDE Wallet manager (KWallet) may ease password management, but it does not provide greater security guarantees to the user's system.
+Instead of getting the user's other passwords, an attacker may get the master password for the user's wallets through the user's PC.

-Since the directory of encrypted files of KDE wallet manager (KWallet) are located in predictable files, It might be vulnerable to viruses or worms those are programmed to aim password management system itself.
+Since the directory of encrypted files of KDE wallet manager (KWallet) is located in a predictable path, it might be vulnerable to viruses or worms programmed to target the password management system itself.